 Diabetes is a common chronic disease, affecting more than 10% of the population.
 If you’re at risk of developing diabetes, turn to Farr Medical Group, Inc. in Bakersfield, California, to get screened for the disease.
-Family practice physicians William Farr, MD, Alycia Campos, MD, and their highly trained team offer local care.
 They can diagnose and treat diabetes to lower your risk of complications.
 Schedule an appointment by phone or online for optimal health today.

 Diabetes is a common chronic disease, which if left untreated can lead to serious medical problems.
 Type 1 diabetes commonly occurs during childhood.
 It’s a condition in which the body doesn’t make enough insulin to properly control blood sugar levels.